 J: They were very “Reduce, Re-use, Recycle” and so we had the opportunity to learn how to break down boxes and separate materials so they could be useful for recycling.

 It was a big old State of Oregon fleet building so we had lots of room .
 At that point it was primarily recycling, but there was a certain… ethos that goes along with that so we looked for ways that as materials became available, we used less hazardous chemicals, our practices improved, we didn’t wash the floors and flush it into the sewers, we used a damp mop, things like that.
 We used a lot of trays and tubs to catch things that didn’t end up on the floor.

 D: So did they work with you to help improve your processes?

 J: We maintained their equipment and they watched very closely how we did things.
-It was a very close relationship, I mean, we shared the same bathroom and toiletable.
+It was a very close relationship, I mean, we shared the same bathroom.
 We were in constant daily contact.
 So, there were lots of opportunities for deep philosophical conversations as well as, practical “Gee how do we handle this problem?
 How do you handle your used oil, antifreeze, and brake fluid?”… All of that sort of stuff.

 Because it was easy for us to be very proud of their philosophy in the way they were doing their work, we had a lot of respect for them…they sure weren’t making any money at it .
 I mean they had routes set up, the first in the city to do curbside recycling pickup.
 They had vehicles that had to be maintained, and so we had lots of conversations about that as well, in terms of “what’s it mean to be driving around picking up trash?”